Strategies to manage human factors in mixed reality helicopter pilot training: a systematic literature review: Results

 \subsubsection{Simulation content factors}

 Simulation content factors refer to the design and functionality of the MR environment itself, including how the virtual world is structured and presented.
 These factors influence the realism and immersion experienced by the pilots, affecting how well they can engage with the training content.

-\paragraph*{Visual motion} Visual motion plays a significant role in cybersickness susceptibility within MR environments.
-High velocities and rotational movements, faster-moving content, and rapid environmental transitions can increase the risk of cybersickness \cite{Oh22, Botha24}.
-The presence of peripheral motion stimuli can further exacerbate this by creating a stronger sense of vection (the illusion of self-motion), which can disorient users \cite{Biwas24}.
-Smooth, realistic motion that mimics real-world experiences, especially in training scenarios involving flight, helps maintain comfort and focus \cite{Oh22}.
-In contrast, excessive or unrealistic visual motion can lead to disorientation and nausea, diminishing the effectiveness of the training.

-\paragraph*{Means of locomotion} How users move within the virtual environment impacts both their comfort and the training's realism.
-Control over motion in the virtual scene, such as using whole-body or hand-based motion control, increases the risk of cybersickness due to the greater cognitive and physical demands placed on users \cite{Rahimi18}.
-Conversely, teleportation-based locomotion, where users transition between scenes without continuous motion, tends to induce less cybersickness but may reduce the realism of the experience \cite{Botha24, Rahimi18}.
-Lack of control over motion generally results in less cybersickness, as users experience fewer mismatches between visual and vestibular inputs, but this can also decrease the sense of presence and embodiment in MR environments, which is crucial for training scenarios like aviation \cite{Southgate20}.

-\paragraph*{Field of view} A larger FOV increases immersion by providing a broader, more realistic simulation of real-world vision, improving embodiment which enhances spatial awareness and depth perception \cite{Cross22, Southgate20}—both critical in aviation tasks.
-It has been found that a wide FOV can reduce cybersickness through enhanced immersion and decreased nausea \cite{Fussell24}.
-However, an excessively wide FOV can lead to greater visual input processing demands, increasing the likelihood of cybersickness \cite{Oh22, Tian22, Souchet23b}.
-A reduced FOV may lower the chances of cybersickness but can impair the user’s sense of presence and immersion.
-If the FOV is too narrow, it forces users to make frequent head movements to compensate, which could also exacerbate cybersickness.
-The EASA FSTD special condition requirements for HMDs specify a cross-cockpit FOV of ±40° horizontally and 30° up and 35° down vertically, as the priority is to create a high fidelity, realistic simulator that provides an experience as close to the real world \cite{EASA23}.

-\paragraph*{Type of content} The type of virtual content is another key factor that affects user experience.
-Fast-moving action content and environments with frequent or rapid motion changes can lead to more cybersickness, whereas slower-paced general content or environments are less likely to cause discomfort \cite{Oh22}.
-Increased exposure to moving content in the peripheral vision of the HMD-user can lead to increased cybersickness \cite{Keshavarz19}.
-The landscape of the plane of locomotion also influences cybersickness susceptibility; bumpy or uneven terrain can increase the cognitive load and lead to cybersickness, while flat, smooth terrain induces less discomfort \cite{Ang22}.
-Similarly, extreme weather conditions in the simulation, such as storms or high winds, may heighten the risk of cybersickness compared to clear, stable weather scenarios \cite{Alashwal21}.
+Although much of the evidence is derived from VR studies, many findings are likely transferable to MR due to shared HMD-mediated visual and sensorimotor mechanisms.